Classification: PARP Inhibitor

 How to Take Olaparib

-Olaparib is given in a capsule form, with the typical dose being 400mg twice a day.
-The capsules are 50mg each, meaning you will need to take a number of capsules to achieve the full dose.
+Olaparib is in a capsule form, with the typical dose being 400mg twice a day.
+This medication can be taken with or without food.
 The capsules should be swallowed whole.
 Do not chew, break or crush them.
 If you miss a dose, do not take an extra dose to make up for the missed dose.
 If you vomit after taking your dose, do not take another dose.
 Take the next dose at its normally scheduled time.
 Consult with your pharmacist or provider if you are having trouble swallowing the medication.

 The blood levels of this medication can be affected by certain foods and medications, so they should be avoided.
 These include: grapefruit, grapefruit juice, Seville oranges, ketoconazole, rifampin, phenytoin, St. John’s wort, and modafanil, among others.
 Be sure to tell your healthcare provider about all medications and supplements you take.